AgoraIO/agora_doc_source/en-US/markdown/Agora Analytics/aa_api.md

 Agora Analytics provides RESTful APIs for you to retrieve the statistics of your calls and use them in your own application.

-Before moving on to the RESTful APIs, check out Agora Analytics at [Agora Console](https://console.agora.io) to get a visual understanding of the quality and usage metrics.
+Before working with the RESTful APIs, review the Agora Analytics features in [Agora Console](https://console.agora.io) to gain a visual understanding of the quality and usage metrics that are available.
 See [Agora Analytics](./aa_guide) for details.

-You can use the Agora Analytics RESTful APIs to request the following data.
+You can use the Agora Analytics RESTful APIs to request the following data:

 - [Data Insight](#datainsight)
   - Usage statistics within a specified time frame.